sp18-interns/mukesh-intern/30 March 2022/README.md

 ### Doubts

-- Mistakes Cleared by our Team memebers
+- Mistakes Cleared by our Team members

 ### Links